 No extensions to the voting period are allowed.

 In addition, the CEN National Members confirm, or comment on, the proposed date of announcement (doa), date of publication (dop) and date of withdrawal (dow).
 Any disagreement concerning the proposed doa, dop or dow is recorded by the CEN National Members in the CEN Commenting Form.

-1.8 During Formal Vote, the Societal Stakeholder Organizations (SSO) that are referred to as Annex III organizations in EU Regulation 1025/2012 and that signed a partnership agreement with CEN or CENELEC - at present ANEC, ECOS and ETUC - have the right to submit an Opinion on the draft standards.
+1.9 During the Formal Vote, the Societal Stakeholder Organizations (SSO) that are referred to as Annex III organizations in EU Regulation 1025/2012 and that signed a partnership agreement with CEN or CENELEC - at present ANEC, ECOS and ETUC - have the right to submit an Opinion on the draft standards.